lidakanari/lidakanari.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic page of Lida Kanari, University of Oxford"
+title: "Lida Kanari, University of Oxford"
 author_profile: true
 redirect_from:
   - /about/